We have put together some facts about registration and the responsibility it brings.

 - Architects who voluntarily resign and subsequently wish to return to the Register more than two years later must complete a readmission form.
 You will also have to pay an application fee and a pro rata retention fee.
 The level of retention fee that you pay will depend on the time of year you rejoin the Register.
 In addition to paying these fees, you will also need to submit additional information (CV, references, evidence of CPD) in support of your application, to demonstrate your competence to practise.
 If you would like to return to the register, apply online here.

 - Architects who are removed for non-payment and subsequently wish to return to the Register within two years must complete a reinstatement form.
-You will also need to pay an application fee and a penalty fee, as well as a pro rata retention fee.
+You will also need to pay an application fee and a prescribed fee, as well as a pro rata retention fee.
 The level of retention fee you pay will depend upon the time of year that you rejoin the Register.

 - Architects who are removed for non-payment and subsequently wish to return to the Register more than two years later must complete a reinstatement form.
 You will need to pay an application fee and a penalty fee, as well as a pro rata retention fee.
 The level of retention fee you pay will depend on the time of year you rejoin the Register.
 In addition to paying these fees, you will also need to submit additional information (CV, references, evidence of CPD) in support of your application, to demonstrate your competence to practise.
 If you wish to return to the register, apply online here.